mopitz199/workshift_engine/docs/source/index.rst

 Use it
 ####################

-First, we need to create a RAM database with all the assignation mappers.
+First, we need to create a RAM database with all the assignation proxies.
 To do that we need to:

 .. code-block:: python

-    from proxies.mapper_factory import ProxyFactory
+    from proxies.proxy_factory import ProxyFactory
     from database.assignation_db import AssignationDB

     assignations = MyAssignationModel.objects.all()

-    assignation_mappers = ProxyFactory.create_multiple_assignation_mappers(assignation)
+    assignation_proxies = ProxyFactory.create_multiple_assignation_proxies(assignation)
-    assignation_db = AssignationDB(assignation_mappers, None)
+    assignation_db = AssignationDB(assignation_proxies, None)

 This code wil create a databse with all the assignations.
 From here, we can use this class to assignate and unassign assignation like this.
 For assignate: